OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-03.md

 But the house of Israel will not be willing to listen to you, for they are not willing to listen to Me; all the Israelites are stubborn and obstinate.

 ## Ezekiel 3:8
-Behold, I have made your face as hard as their faces, and your forehead as hard as their foreheads.
+See, I have made your face as unyielding as theirs, and your forehead as unyielding as theirs.

 ## Ezekiel 3:9
 Like the hardest stone, harder than flint, I have made your forehead.
 Do not be afraid of them or be dismayed by them, though they are a rebellious house.”